Justin-Insight/client-training/src/pages/the-meat-block.md

 14. In the “Inventory” tab add a SKU or stock keeping unit.
 This isn’t absolutely needed but will help with search results in search engines, and also when users are searching for products onsite.
 15. Click “manage stock” to select stock options if you want to limit a product to a set number of items.
 Choose whether or not you want to allow backorders.
 Select a “Low stock threshold” if you want to get email notifications from your store letting you know when a product is low.
 16. In the “Shipping” tab, enter in your products shipping weight and dimensions.
 17. “Linked Products” are Up-Sells, Cross-Sells and Related Products.
-Learn more about these types of sells <a href="https://inchoo.net/magento/related-products-up-sells-cross-sells-in-magento/" target="_blank" rel="noopener noreferrer">here</a>
+Learn more about these types of sells <a href="https://inchoo.net/magento/related-products-up-sells-cross-sells-in-magento/" target="_blank" rel="noopener noreferrer" class="external">here</a>
 18. “Attributes” are how your products will be filtered on the shop pages.
 Attributes are ways to group products by their specific features.
-To add attributes you first need to make sure you have <a href="https://themeatblock.com/wp-admin/edit.php?post_type=product&page=product_attributes" target="_blank" rel="noopener noreferrer">added your product attributes</a> to your store.
+To add attributes you first need to make sure you have <a href="https://themeatblock.com/wp-admin/edit.php?post_type=product&page=product_attributes" target="_blank" rel="noopener noreferrer" class="external">added your product attributes</a> to your store.
 Some have already been set up for you.
 Back in your new product, click on the select box of attributes, find the attribute that you want and click “add”.
 Next click on the “Values” field, this will open up a list of all the attribute options within that attribute group.
 Select the attribute that you want to apply.
 You can add as many attributes as you choose.

 _Tip: A quick way to see all your attributes in an attribute group is to click the “Select All” button under the values field.
 Now you can see all attributes and remove the ones you don’t need._